Ontario Immigrant Nominee Program (OINP)

 What is the Provincial Nominee Program (PNP)?

-Opportunities Ontario PNP is Ontario’s first-ever nomination program.
-The PNP is designed to contribute to job creation, job retention and economic development by attracting new investment, and by helping employers in targeted sectors to attract and retain qualified employees for jobs for which there are currently labour-market needs.
-The PNP also supports government priorities by facilitating the immigration of professionals in the health care and education sectors.
+The Ontario Immigrant Nominee Program (OINP) is Ontario’s nomination program for permanent residency (PNP).
+The OINP is designed to contribute to job creation, job retention and economic development by attracting new investment, and by helping employers in targeted sectors to attract and retain qualified employees for jobs for which there are currently labour-market needs.
+The OINP also supports government priorities by facilitating the immigration of professionals in the health care and education sectors.

-The PNP is mainly employer-driven.
-This means that as a prospective nominee, you can only apply if your employer is pre-screened, the position is approved, and your employer provides a nominee application package from the PNP.
+The OINP main PNP is mainly employer-driven.
+This means that as a prospective nominee, you can only apply if your employer is pre-screened, the position is approved, and your employer supports a nominee application package from the OINP.

 However, there are two new streams under the international category that do not require a job offer to qualify:

-- the pilot masters graduate stream which allows graduates of a Masters program from one of Ontario’s publicly funded universities without the need a job offer to qualify for the program (other qualifications still apply).
-Keep in mind that this is only a pilot project - there are time and application limits (max.
-1000 applications for all categories) that apply.
+- the masters graduate stream which allows graduates of a Masters program from one of Ontario’s publicly funded universities with no plans for further education and without the need a job offer to qualify for the program (other qualifications still apply).

 Of course, similar to the employer-driven stream, the above two PNP streams have certain requirements that must be met before a nomination can be made.
-Do read through opportunities Ontario's websites to make sure you qualify before submitting your application.
+Do read through OINP's websites to make sure you qualify before submitting your application.

 The PNP gives Ontario the ability to match immigrants’ skills to Ontario employers’ and labour market needs.
-It allows Ontario to nominate people for permanent resident status, and have their application fast-tracked by Citizenship and Immigration Canada (CIC).
-CIC will still perform important functions such as security, police and medical checks on all applicants.
-It’s a different route and process than for immigrants applying directly to the federal government.
+It allows Ontario to nominate people for permanent resident status, and have their application fast-tracked by IRCC.
+IRCC will still perform important functions such as security, police and medical checks on all applicants.
+It’s a different and additional route and process than for immigrants applying directly to the federal government.

 With a job offer:

-Every individual who wishes to be nominated by opportunities Ontario PNP must have a permanent, full-time job offer.
-The job offer must be in one of the three skill levels of the National Occupation Code 0, A or B, and this job must first be approved by the PNP.
+Every individual who wishes to be nominated by OINP must have a permanent (with no end date), full-time (minimum 30 hrs of paid work per week) job offer.
+The job offer must be in one of the three skill levels of the National Occupation Code 0, A or B, and this job must be approved by OINP.

-- Individuals nominated by Ontario, and accompanying family members, must still satisfy Citizenship and Immigration Canada (CIC) requirements, including medical and background checks (police clearance certificates).
+- Individuals nominated by Ontario, and accompanying family members, must still satisfy IRCC requirements, including medical, security and background checks.

 Without a job offer:

-Every individual who wishes to be nominated by Opportunities Ontario, must meet one of the two international graduate streams' criteria - either as a masters student or as a PhD student.
+Every individual who wishes to be nominated by OINP, must meet one of the two international graduate streams' criteria - either as a Master's or as a PhD graduate.
 If all requirements are met and a completed nominee application package, along with the appropriate fees are submitted:

 - A provincial nomination certificate will be issued for all successful nominees

-- Once in receipt of the certificate, the nominee must apply to Citizenship and Immigration Canada (CIC) for permanent residence (PR).
-The PNP will support all requests for work permits for its nominees.
+- Once in receipt of the certificate, the nominee must apply to Immigration, Refugees & Citizenship Canada (IRCC).

-- Individuals nominated by Ontario, and their accompanying family members, must still satisfy Citizenship and Immigration Canada (CIC) requirements, including medical and criminal/security checks.
+- Individuals nominated by Ontario, and their accompanying family members, must still satisfy IRCC requirements, including medical, security and background checks.